-- 5 LRBs are used throughout the IRP to indicate the need for new resources and to - 6 highlight the impacts that adding resources can make.
-The LRBs show the following - 7 transitions through the chapters: - Chapter 2 as described above, the LRBs in section 2.4 demonstrate the need for new energy and capacity resources without incremental DSM, EPA renewals and new IPP projects which are not committed resources - Chapter 4 shows LRBs inclusive of typical or expected acquisitions including certain EPA renewals and continuing with the current DSM target.
-The LRBs shown in section 4.2.1 highlight the LRB gap prior to considering actions to managing costs in the short term while the LRBs in section 4.2.6 show the LRBs after considering those actions - Chapter 6 starts with the LRBs concluded in Chapter 4 after short-term supply management actions and then assesses the need for longer-term resources including whether to modify the current DSM target - Chapter 9 concludes with the resulting LRBs in sections 9.2.11 and 9.3.5 for the Base Resource Plans (BRPs) and sections 9.4.5 and 9.4.6 for the CRPs that would result if the Recommended Actions are undertaken - For further clarity, the LRBs in Chapter 4 review the need and benefits of short-term cost management actions in the following steps:
+- 6 LRBs are used throughout the IRP to indicate the need for new resources and to - 7 highlight the impacts that adding resources can make.
+The LRBs show the following - 8 transitions through the chapters:

+1 ٠ Chapter 2 - as described above, the LRBs in section 2.4 demonstrate the 2 need for new energy and capacity resources without incremental DSM, IPP 3 renewals and new IPPs which are not committed resources 4 • Chapter 4 - shows LRBs inclusive of typical or expected acquisitions 5 including certain EPA renewals and continuing with the current DSM target.
+6 The LRBs shown in section 4.2.1 highlight the LRB gap prior to considering 7 actions to managing costs in the short term while the LRBs in section 4.2.6 8 show the LRBs after considering those actions.
+9 • Chapter 6 - starts with the LRBs concluded in Chapter 4 after short-term 10 supply management actions and then assesses the need for longer-term 11 resources including whether to modify the current DSM target 12 • Chapter 8 - concludes with the resulting LRBs in sections 8.2.10, 8.3.5 and 13 8.4.6 that would result if the Recommended Actions are undertaken under 14 BRP and CRP conditions, respectively 15 For fu rther clarity, the LRBs in Chapter 4 review the need and benefits of short-term 16 cost m nanagement actions in the following steps: 17 1.
+The LRBs in section 4.2.1 include those incremental resources (see Table 4- 18 1) that BC Hydro would typically include in its resource stack for planning 19 purposes to generate an illustrative example for these "typical" resource 20 planning assumptions.
+For example, while the analysis in Chapter 6 21 determines the overall level of DSM (e.g., between DSM Options 1, 2 and 3), 22 the LRBs in section 4.2.1 use the Option 2/DSM target for this illustrative 23 purpose.
+The resulting LRBs demonstrate that there is an opportunity to 24 undertake the prudent cost-management measures to optimize BC Hydro's 25 portfolio of energy resources over the short to mid-term which are described 26 in section 4.2.5.

-- 1. The LRBs in section 4.2.1 include those incremental resources (see Table 4-1) 1 that BC Hydro would typically include in its resource stack for planning 2 purposes to generate an illustrative example for these "typical" resource 3 planning assumptions.
-For example, while the analysis in Chapter 6 determines the overall level of DSM (e.g., between DSM Options 1, 2 and 3), the LRBs in 5 section 4.2.1 use the Option 2/DSM target for this illustrative purpose.
-The 6 resulting LRBs demonstrate that there is an opportunity to undertake the 7 prudent cost-management measures to optimize BC Hydro's portfolio of energy 8 resources over the short to mid-term which are described in section 4.2.5.
-9 - The LRBs in section 4.2.6 demonstrate the cumulative impact of implementing all of the proposed changes to energy and capacity over the planning horizon from section 4.2.5.
+2. The LRBs in section 4.2.6 demonstrate the cumulative impact of implementing all of the proposed changes to energy and capacity over the planning horizon from section 4.2.5.
 In particular these LRBs contain the following incremental resources: (1) an assumed number of EPA renewals; (2) modifications to the SOP; (3) deferral, downsizing and termination of some pre-COD EPAs; and (4) short-term modifications to the Option 2/DSM target.

-2.5 Regional Load-Resource Balances
+7 2.5 Regional Load-Resource Balances

-- The IRP is primarily focused on planning resources from a province-wide, integrated system perspective.
+The IRP is primarily focused on planning resources from a province-wide, integrated system perspective.
 To the extent there are significant regional constraints, particularly those that have potential impacts on the bulk transmission system, such constraints are also addressed in this IRP.
-Regional planning issues addressed in this IRP include the following: - Regions facing potential large industrial load growth.
-As described in section 2.2.2, these include the North Coast and Fort Nelson/HRB regions as well as the South Peace region. - Large urban regions characterized by a significant disparity between supply and demand.
+Regional planning issues addressed in this IRP include the following:

+- Regions facing potential large industrial load growth.
+As described in section 2.2.2, these include the North Coast, Fort Nelson/HRB and South Peace regions. - Large urban regions characterized by a significant disparity between supply and demand.
 These regions include the Lower Mainland and Vancouver Island regions.